The Settings section of Relay allows you to set a variety of Relay settings, access to your Smart Agent downloads, and your Google Chrome extension.

 You can enable or disable Device Detective by toggling the Enable switch.

 You can set a custom Recovery Message in the field under the Recovery Message section.
 This message will display on devices after they have been reported lost or stolen.

-The User Management section allows you to sync Relay with Google Admin.
-This will import your organizational units or users from Google Admin console.
-You may want to complete this step if your organization uses email addresses that do not clearly define who the user is (ex. student IDs as e-mail addresses.)
-Importing your organizational units and users into Relay will clearly define who your users are in your reports.
-You can access the User Management section by navigating to Settings > User Management.
+This imports your organizational units (OUs) or users from Google Admin console.
+You may want to complete this step if your organization uses email addresses that do not clearly define who the user is (ex. student IDs as e-mail addresses).
+Importing your OUs and users into Relay will clearly define who your users are in your reports.

 Under Google Import click Authorize.

 You will be redirected to a Google page that will prompt you for permission to allow Lightspeed Systems to view organizational units on your domain.
 Click Allow.